Fluent85/MarvelTriviaQuiz/README.md

 ```
 As a coding bootcamp student
-I want to take a timed quiz on JavaScript fundamentals that stores high scores
+I want to take a timed quiz on Marvel's Black Panther history that stores high scores
-so that I can gauge my progress compared to my peers
+so that I can gauge my progress compared to my peers.
 ```

 How do you deliver this?
 Here are some guidelines: